soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-security-and-compliance.md

 - A Security Administrator or Security Reader can access the security center

 > [!NOTE]
-> Additional roles, including Security Reader, Security Operator and Compliance Data Administrator, are coming soon.
+> Additional roles, including Security Operator and Compliance Data Administrator, are coming soon.

 The following table summarizes who can access various portals across Azure, Office 365, and Windows: